Movicon Help on Line - Rel. 11.7.1302

 The Movicon Embedded Reports also support the "InMemoryDB" database format (along with any database limits).

-Multilanguage reports can be created with the Movicon Embedded Reports by using the ready to use integrated change language management.
+Multilanguage reports can be created with the Movicon Embedded Reports by using the read-to-use integrated change language management.

 Vectorial graphics from the Movicon Symbol Libraries can be used in the Movicon Embedded Reports.